kpassapk/blog/content/posts/google.md

 [^2]: Just remember to cascade your KRs and figure out if you want 0.7 attainment or more.
 And never tak about outputs, only outcomes.

-It never plays out as promised: a few cycles deep into OKRs will leave startups wondering why they're so dumb they can't implement what seems like a pretty simple system.
+It never plays out as promised.
+A few cycles deep into OKRs will leave startups wondering why they're so dumb they can't implement what seems like a pretty simple system.